On the South Coast of NSW

 You can imagine my surprise when I realized there looked to be more than one big rock.

 On one of the drives to the car park.
 An echidna was walking out of the shrubs onto the dirt road.
 I stopped.
-Then, it dashed back into the bushes.
+Then, it dashed back into the bush.

 Sun shining on Camel Rock